MasseyHacks/masseyhacks-tutorials/website-with-github-pages/README.md

  - `<body>`: The main content area within an HTML document.
 It should start immediately after the `</head>` tag and end right before the `</html>` tag.
 Things shown to the user are usually within `<body>`.
  - `<!DOCTYPE html>`: Just a header to tell everyone that this is an HTML document.

-For now, don't worry with the specifics.
+One last thing: comments in HTML start with `<!--` and end with `-->`.
+Any text captured within comment tags will not be interpreted and rendered into the web page.

 Let's get something viewable.
 Throw in something inbetween the `<body>` tags to show to the user.

 ```html
     <body>